Koyaanisqatsi: Synopsis

-Over the end credits, the sound of human voices overlapping on television broadcasts can be heard.

 Production

 Background

 In 1972, Godfrey Reggio, of the Institute for Regional Education (IRE), was working on a media campaign in Albuquerque, New Mexico, which was sponsored by the American Civil Liberties Union (ACLU).
 The campaign involved invasions of privacy and the use of technology to control behavior.
 Instead of making public service announcements, which Reggio felt "had no visibility", advertising spots were purchased for television, radio, newspapers, and billboards.
 Over thirty billboards were used for the campaign, and one design featured a close-up of the human eye, which Reggio described as a "horrifying image".
 To produce the television commercials the IRE hired cinematographer Ron Fricke, who worked on the project for two years.
 The television advertisements aired during prime-time programming and became so popular that viewers would call the television stations to learn when the next advertisement would be aired.
 Godfrey described the two-year campaign as "extraordinarily successful", and as a result, Ritalin (methylphenidate) was eliminated as a behavior-modifying drug in many New Mexico school districts.
 But after the campaign ended, the ACLU eventually withdrew its sponsorship, and the IRE unsuccessfully attempted to raise millions of dollars at a fundraiser in Washington, D.C.
 The institute had only $40,000 left in its budget, and Reggio was unsure how to use the small amount of funds.
 Fricke insisted to Reggio that the money could be used to produce a film, which led to the production of Koyaanisqatsi.